 - Offer interactive learning lessons that are well-defined, fun, and inspiring

 - Provide concepts that are repeated, reviewed, and summarized for clarity

 - Teach concepts through songs, graphics, and videos.

 Many experts agree that a multimedia curriculum is ideal for children with short attention spans, ADHD, dyslexia, and other learning disabilities.
 Lisa, a mother of an ADHD child, says, “The program moved my daughter steadily through the lessons and once she grasped them she was appropriately quizzed.
 She also enjoyed the graphics and sound.
 They kept her engaged.”

 What Interests Your Student?

 The summer provides the perfect time to concentrate on your child’s interests.
 Maybe they like gardening, baking, or bird watching?
 Talk with your child and find out if they have an interest in something they’ve never done before.
-This not only gives them a break from school work, it also provides a different level of learning and discovering.
+This not only gives them a break from school work but also provides a different level of learning and discovery.
 Janet, a homeschool veteran, found various activities that kept her children socializing, learning, and having fun.

 As summer approaches, take a few moments with your child to discuss some learning options for the months ahead.
 The options are almost limitless.
 If you’re traveling, make sure to look around for new learning opportunities – history, geography, and science are just the beginning!
 There are always new opportunities to discover.
 Find out what other homeschooling parents with children with special needs have planned.
 Maybe you can join them?
 Have fun with it, and remember, summer doesn’t have to be stressful.
 Make the most of your time by finding new things that inspire your child and expand their educational experiences.